Controlling Language and Diffusion Models by Transporting Activations: Introduction

-We propose \underline{Ac}tivation \underline{T}ransport (\method), a framework to steer activations according to the Optimal Transport (OT) map between two different (source and target) activation distributions.
-For example, from toxic to non-toxic language, or between two different styles in T2I generation. \method applies a set of univariate maps on activations while preserving their target distributions, achieving better controllability and stronger robustness to the choice of model and layers intervened upon.
-Our main contributions are: \begin{itemize} \item A unifying interpretation of existing activation steering methods under the umbrella of OT, showing that most existing methods are equivalent to a mean transport map (\Cref{subsec:other-methods-as-ot}). \item \linear, an inference-time intervention\footnote{Code will be made publicly available upon acceptance.} based on OT that preserves internal activation distributions (\Cref{subsec:estimators}).
+We propose \underline{Ac}tivation \underline{T}ransport (\method), a framework to steer activations according to the optimal transport (OT) map between two different (source and target) activation distributions, \eg toxic to non-toxic language, or between two different styles in T2I generation. \method applies a set of univariate maps on activations while preserving their target distributions, achieving better controllability and robustness to the choice of model and layers intervened upon.
+Our main contributions are: \begin{itemize}[leftmargin=.3cm,itemsep=.0cm,topsep=0cm,parsep=2pt] \item A unifying interpretation of existing activation steering methods under the umbrella of OT, showing that most existing methods are equivalent to a mean transport map (\Cref{subsec:other-methods-as-ot}). \item \linear, an inference-time intervention\footnote{\url{https://github.com/apple/ml-act}.} based on OT that preserves internal activation distributions (\Cref{subsec:estimators}).
 The degree of intervention can be controlled by a strength parameter $\lambda$ between 0 (no transport) and 1 (full transport), as shown in \Cref{fig:fig1}.
 We also introduce the \textit{transport support} to prevent inducing OOD activations. \item We show that, without any hyperparameter tuning, \linear matches or outperforms existing \ii{} when aiming to control LLMs for the tasks of toxicity mitigation, concept induction, and increasing truthfulness. \item We find that off-the-shelf \linear is also effective at controlling T2I diffusion models for the tasks of fine-grained style control and concept negation.
 Additionally, we adapt \citep{li2024inference} (ITI) for T2I.
 To the best of our knowledge, this is the first work to apply an inference-time intervention method that is simultaneously effective on both LLMs and Diffusion Models.

 \end{itemize}